miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 Make sure the database path in `ROOT.xml` is correct for your install:

     url="jdbc:mysql://your.database.server:3306/dbname"

-If you use MariaDB instead of MySQL, replace 'mysql' with 'mariadb' in the URL.

 Extract the `setup_files.tar.gz` file and copy `miso.properties` to `$CATALINA_HOME/conf/Catalina/localhost/miso.properties`.
 This file contains site-specific configuration that you should